equinix/terraform-provider-equinix/docs/data-sources/equinix_ecx_port.md

 ## Argument Reference

+The following arguments are supported:

-* `name` - (Required) Name of the port
+* `name` - (Required) Name of the port.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `uuid` - Unique identifier of the port
+* `uuid` - Unique identifier of the port.
-* `status` - Status of the port
+* `status` - Status of the port.
-* `region` - Port location region
+* `region` - Port location region.
-* `ibx` - Port location Equinix Business Exchange (IBX)
+* `ibx` - Port location Equinix Business Exchange (IBX).
-* `metro_code` - Port location metro code
+* `metro_code` - Port location metro code.
-* `priority` - The priority of the device (primary / secondary) where the port resides
+* `priority` - The priority of the device (primary / secondary) where the port resides.
-* `encapsulation` - The VLAN encapsulation of the port (Dot1q or QinQ)
+* `encapsulation` - The VLAN encapsulation of the port (Dot1q or QinQ).
 * `buyout` - Boolean value that indicates whether the port supports unlimited connections.
-  If "false", the port is a standard port with limited connections.
-If "true", the port is an "unlimited connections" port that allows multiple connections at no additional charge.
+If `false`, the port is a standard port with limited connections.
+If `true`, the port is an `unlimited connections` port that allows multiple connections at no additional charge.
 * `bandwidth` - Port Bandwidth in bytes.
 * `status` - Port status that indicates whether a port has been assigned or is ready for connection.